ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 - The polarizations for the pair, either HH or VV, the orbit type, and the days of separation for the pair
 - The product type (always INT for InSAR) and the pixel spacing, which will be either 80 or 40, based upon the number of looks selected when the job was submitted for processing
 - The software package used for processing is always GAMMA for GAMMA InSAR products
-- User-defined options are denoted by three characters indicating whether the product is water masked (w) or not (u), the scene is clipped (e for entire area, c for clipped), and whether a single swath was processed or the entire granule (either 1, 2, 3, or F for full swath)
+- User-defined options are denoted by three characters indicating whether the product is water masked (w) or not (u), the scene is clipped (e for entire area, c for clipped), and whether a single subswath was processed or the entire granule (either 1, 2, 3, or F for full swath)
+    - *Currently only the water masking is available as a user-selected option; the products always include the full granule extent with all three subswaths*
 - The filename ends with the ASF product ID, a 4 digit hexadecimal number